sunfounder/pico-2w-kit/docs/source/pyproject/py_pump.rst

 **Conclusion**

-In this lesson, you've learned how to control a small water pump using the Raspberry Pi Pico 2w and an TA6586 motor driver.
+In this lesson, you've learned how to control a small water pump using the Raspberry Pi Pico 2 W and an TA6586 motor driver.
 This setup can be the foundation for projects like automated plant watering systems or miniature fountains.